ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/08-component-based-design.md

 Let's dig deeper by focusing on a specific example.
 Let's say we want to build an application for keeping track of multiple shopping lists.
 So our core component is a displayed list, plus a mechanism for adding to it.
 Let's create a `UserComponent` to represent this.

-For laying out the component, let's say at the very top, we place the text "Shopping List For", and direclty below that we have an editable text box where the user can enter a store name.
+For laying out the component, let's say at the very top, we place the text "Shopping List For", and directly below that we have an editable text box where the user can enter a store name.
 On the bottom, we'll have a text box to enter a new item, and a button to add that item to the list.
-And in the space bewtween, we'll show the list in its current form.
+And in the space between, we'll show the list in its current form.
 This sounds like an ideal fit for the `DockPanel`:

 ```xml
 <UserControl x:Class="ShopEasy.ShoppingList"